numpy/numpy/doc/source/reference/swig.interface-file.rst

-numpy.i: a swig interface file for numpy
+numpy.i: a SWIG interface file for NumPy
 ========================================

 Introduction